cat-j/pbcrypt/README.md

 # simd-crypto

 Final project for Computer Organisation II course, MSc Computer Science, University of Buenos Aires (UBA).

-Password cracker with cryptographic functions implemented in x86-64 assembly language, using Intel's AVX instruction set.
+This is basically research into whether a *brute-force password cracker for bcrypt* can be optimised by rearranging the bytes from all plaintexts so that hashing is done with SIMD for several passwords at once.